FozLand/ayntest.github.io/README.md

 ## What you need

 To work on this you will need the most recent stable version of [pelican](http://blog.getpelican.com/).
-From the optional dependencies of pelican, you will also need python-markdown.
+From the optional dependencies of pelican, you will also need the [python markdown module](https://pypi.python.org/pypi/Markdown).
 For automatically pushing the site to github with `make`, you will also need [ghb-import](https://github.com/davisp/ghp-import).

 ## How to contribute